AIA Tours: land

 Spend the morning exploring the Giza Plateau, including the Great Pyramid of Khufu; Eastern Cemetery, with its vibrantly-decorated mastaba of Meresankh III; mortuary temple of Khufu; timeless Sphinx; and nearby Valley Temple of Khafra.
 After lunch at a nearby restaurant we return to our hotel.
 This evening we gather for a welcome reception and dinner with our three expert trip leaders: AIA lecturer/host, Egyptology guide, and tour manager.
 (B,L,R,D)

 We will visit the National Museum of Egyptian Civilization (NMEC), which opened in 2017, housing materials from all periods of Egyptian archaeology, including the Gallery of Royal Mummies.
 Alternatively, if the Grand Egyptian Museum (GEM) is open, we will visit it instead to see Tutankhamun’s funerary collection, colossal statues of Ramesses the Great, and more.
+This evening we will gather for a special dinner inside the GEM, and have access to its gardens and Grand Hall.
 (B,L,D)

-This morning we visit the Imhotep Museum on our way into the extraordinary necropolis at Saqqara, where we see the Step Pyramid of Djoser; the pyramid and causeway of Unas; the mastaba of the “two brothers,” Nyankhkhnum and Khnumhotep; and (pending permission) the recently-discovered, closed-to-the-public, 5th-dynasty Tomb of Wah Ti.
-After an outdoor lunch at Saqqara Palm Club, we will stop briefly at the Ramses Wissa Wassef Art Centre, a series of vaulted and domed mud-brick structures, containing weaving workshops, showrooms, and a pottery and sculpture museum.
-We return to the Mena House hotel for time at leisure to relax and enjoy the pool.
-Gather for dinner at our hotel.
+This morning we visit the Imhotep Museum on our way into the extraordinary necropolis at Saqqara, where we see the Step Pyramid of Djoser; the pyramid and causeway of Unas; the mastaba of the “two brothers,” Nyankhkhnum and Khnumhotep; and (pending permission) the closed-to-the-public, 5th-dynasty Tomb of Wah Ti.
+We return to the Mena House hotel for time at leisure to relax, and enjoy a lecture and dinner.
 (B,L,D)

 A short drive through town brings us to Karnak, the world’s largest temple complex (built over the course of two thousand years), where a generous amount of time is scheduled for exploring this astounding and immense archaeological site.
-Our visit will include Karnak’s Open Air Museum, which has on display many newly reconstructed buildings.
-We return to our historic hotel on the east bank of the Nile and enjoy lunch and some time at leisure.
+Our visit will include Karnak’s Open-Air Museum, which has on display many newly reconstructed buildings.
+We return to our hotel and enjoy lunch and some time at leisure.
 Before dinner we visit the adjacent Luxor Temple, which is illuminated to striking effect.
 (B,L,D)

 In the Valley of the Kings, our morning exploration includes several royal tombs, including the legendary Tomb of Tutankhamen and the spectacular Tomb of Seti I. Continue on to the stunning mortuary temple of Hatshepsut at Deir el Bahari, including the Third Terrace Sanctuary of Amun with its beautifully preserved painted decoration and two newly opened sanctuaries featuring representations of Senenmut, Hatshepsut’s architect.
 Return to our hotel and then gather for dinner.
 (B,L,D)

 Spend the morning in the Valley of the Queens, where we gain access to the touching Tomb of Khaemwaset, a young son of Ramesses III; and the Tomb of Nefertari, often called the most beautiful tomb in Egypt.
 Continue on to Deir el Medina, the ancient village of the workers who built the pharaohs’ tombs, where we visit the beautifully preserved and decorated tombs of Sennedjem and Inherkhau.
-Our last visit on the west bank is the tomb of Ramose—the highest official (vizier) to serve the pharaohs Amenhotep III and Akhenaten.
+Our last visit on the west bank is the Tomb of Ramose—the highest official (vizier) to serve the pharaohs Amenhotep III and Akhenaten.
+We return to our hotel and, before dinner, those who are interested may join us to explore the bustling Luxor suq (bazaar).
+(B,L,D)

-Drive to Esna and visit the recently restored temple of Khnum, with its wonderful astronomical ceiling with previously unknown names of ancient Egyptian constellations.
-Afterward, we embark our sailing vessel, a traditional Nile sail boat called a dahabiya, which will be our home-away-from-home for the next three nights.
+This morning we visit Luxor Museum, one of the best museums in Egypt, and then drive to Esna to visit the recently restored temple of Khnum, with its wonderful astronomical ceiling with previously unknown names of ancient Egyptian constellations.
+Embark our sailing vessel, a traditional Nile sail boat called a dahabiya, which will be our home-away-from-home for the next three nights.
 Our group will sail aboard two of these smaller-sized vessels that will travel together and avoid the crowds cruising in a convoy of large Nile riverboats.
 We enjoy a late lunch as we sail up the Nile.
 The afternoon is at leisure until we gather for dinner onboard.
 Overnight aboard an eight-cabin dahabiya for three nights.
 (B,L,D)

 Enjoy a leisurely breakfast onboard before visiting El Kab, one of the oldest settlements of Upper Egypt and now a famous necropolis with remarkable tombs of nobles and army generals.
 Continue to the city of Edfu for a tour of the Ptolemaic Temple of Horus, Egypt’s most complete and best-preserved temple.
 Return to our dahabiyas and relax as we sail up the Nile.
 This evening, enjoy an onboard dinner of Egyptian specialties presented with a performance of local music and dancing.
 (B,L,D)